chepash/kuda-ya-poedu/README.md

 **Introduction**

-* Collaboration for the team #13 "Devil's Dozen" ☠ contest.
+* An single-page web design project created collaboratively in three days, showcasing adaptive and responsive design techniques.
+Developed specifically for a small contest.
 * [Link to GitHub Pages](https://chepash.github.io/kuda-ya-poedu/)

 **Technologies Used**